 Group counseling is an excellent way to get support, learn about yourself and your relationships with others, and to develop new skills.
 Many students have found that group counseling is effective.
 Here is why:

 - Students realize they are not alone.

 - Students realize they can give and get help.

 - Students develop new ways of relating that are helpful in everyday life.

 - Student can talk about issues which are often difficult to talk about outside of group

 - Students develop and practice coping skills

 We offer a variety of groups each semester.
-In Spring 2016, we are currently offering at the Counseling Centrer itself a meditation group (all that is required is an intake in person at the Counseling Center), a grief and loss group, a group for people with general anxiety, another group for people with social anxiety, and possibly a graduate student support group.
+We are currently offering at PACS itself a meditation group (all that is required is an intake in person at PACS), a grief and loss group, a group for people with general anxiety, another group for people with social anxiety, and a graduate student support group.

 Like with individual counseling, group counseling is confidential and private within the group.
 There is no extra charge for group services.
-For more information, please contact the Counseling Center at 603-862-2090.
+For more information, please contact PACS at 603-862-2090.